dg01d/KnownLike/README.md

 Known's _bookmark_ Plugin, Like, doesn't display Likes or Reposts properly at all.
 This attempts to fix that.

+This it at a very early stage - you'll want to use the `works` branch for now.

 ##Installation

 Scary as it might sound, at the moment the only way to get this working is: